eead-csic-compbio/scripting_linux_shell/session3.md

 ## 3.3 Analyzing files in the terminal

-The following example demonstrates how to produce basic stats by parsing a file in the command line with simple Linux utilities:
+The following example demonstrates how to produce basic stats by parsing a file in the command line with simple Linux utilities.
+Note these examples are similar to those in [session1](./session1.md):

 ```
 cd $COURSEDIR/files